Have a good photo of one of these recipes? Contact us to submit it!

 - Salt and pepper to taste

 Sauté onions (and bacon if using) in a large skillet over medium high heat until golden brown.
-Add diced corn or squash and cook an additional 5 minutes.
+Add corn or diced squash (and turnips if using) and cook an additional 5 minutes.
 Deglaze the pan with white wine or broth and turn down to medium and cover.

 Cook until vegetables are tender, about 10 minutes.
 Add more wine or water as necessary to keep from sticking.
 In the meantime, boil pasta in well-salted water.
 Stir together cream, eggs and cheese.
 When vegetables are tender and pasta is al dente, set aside a half cup of pasta water then drain pasta and toss with vegetables in hot skillet.